Robert B. Thompson: Latter Day Saint movement

-Thompson was a colonel and an aide-de-camp in the Nauvoo Legion.
+Death

 He became Associate Editor of the Times and Seasons newspaper in Nauvoo.
 Due to the unhealthy conditions in the offices of the Times and Seasons, Thompson and Don Carlos Smith both died from pneumonia in August 1841.
 He was survived by his wife and daughter and was buried at the Smith Family Cemetery in Nauvoo.

 Thompson wrote the words to a hymn called "See, the Mighty Angel Flying", which is included in the 1985 English-language LDS Church hymnal as hymn number 330.